sammyd/iOS8-day-by-day-book/manuscript/12-healthkit.md

             println("There was an error running the query: \(error)") }
           dispatch_async(dispatch_get_main_queue()) {
-            self.weightSamples = results as [HKQuantitySample]
+            self.weightSamples = results as!
+[HKQuantitySample]
             self.tableView.reloadData()
           }
         })